boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    inbound enforcement is to ensure that the traffic above the contracted rate is dropped or deprioritized, depending on the business rules, right at the edge of TN domain.
-This, combined with appropriate network capacity planning/management, as described in Section 6, is required to ensure proper isolation between slices in scalable manner.
-As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (i.e., DDoS attack, equipment failure, etc.) and generates traffic volumes above the contracted rates.
+This, combined with appropriate network capacity planning/management ({{sec-capacity-planning}}) is required to ensure proper isolation between slices in scalable manner.
+As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (e.g., DDoS attack, and equipment failure) and generates traffic volumes above the contracted rates.

    The slice rates can be characterized with following parameters